20% off many standard Southeastern Off-Peak train tickets online

 .
 There are also many activities to do with the family since the restoration of the amusement park Dreamland

 Just hop off the train at Charing Cross station and you’ll be within walking distance of the main attractions in Central London.
-From The National Gallery in Trafalgar Square to Changing the Guard at Buckingham Palace, there are loads of attractions and hidden gems to explore!
+From The National Gallery in Trafalgar Square to Changing the Guard at Buckingham Palace, and Covent Garden’s quirky craft stalls, there are loads of attractions and hidden gems to explore!

 Victoria Station is home to the Apollo Victoria Theatre where the hit musical Wicked has entertained audiences since its inception in 2006.
 It continues to be one of the most successful shows in the West End!
 Westminster Abbey, Victoria Tower Gardens and the Palace of Westminster are all within walking distance from Victoria or just one stop away on the tube.